 - The same fan that absorbs the humid air into the dehumidifier will now propel the dry air out.

 The only difference between the best and the worst dehumidifiers is how well they have perfected this process.
-It’s difficult to see ‘under the hood’ of every dehumidifier; we have prepared a list of the best performing dehumidifiers here if you are in need of a new one.
+It’s difficult to see ‘under the hood’ of every dehumidifier; we have prepared a list of the best performing dehumidifiers for basement here if you are in need of a new one.

 From capacity and energy-efficiency to the noise levels, all these specifications are simply based on the well-designed fridge-heater operation we see here.

 Thermodynamics Principles That Govern The Inner Workings Of Dehumidifiers

 The key part of how every dehumidifier works is the refrigerant.
 Refrigerant is a fluid that is used in all kinds of devices where heat transfer is required – the refrigerator is the simplest example.

 The dehumidifier uses the cold coils (evaporator) to remove moisture from the air.
 In turn, it uses hot coils (condenser) to reheat to room temperature.

 That’s why the key to how a dehumidifier works is understanding how refrigerant works.
 The refrigerant flows in a closed tube where it encounters temperature changes but not volume changes.
 From the equation for an ideal gas,

 it is evident, that if the temperature will change, the pressure will also have to change (because everything else remains constant).
 Such a process is called an isochoric process, or constant-volume process, whereas refrigerant in gaseous stated is either compressed or expanded at contact volume.

 Such a process – a thermodynamic process – is governed by the 1st Law of Thermodynamics.

 In short, the physics behind how does a dehumidifier work is quite complex.
 Nevertheless, pretty much everybody can understand how a dehumidifier works on a macroscopic scale based on decreasing and increasing the temperature of the air that flows through the device.